mohanr/mohanr.github.io/_posts/2022-08-19-FunctionalReactiveProgramming.md

 ## Introduction

 There are details that are yet to be added to this post but this code works.
-Since I am a Haskell novice I can explain a part of the code.
+Since I am a Haskell novice I can explain only part of the code.
 The program itself will be refactored as I understand it better.

 The code uses [reactive-banana](https://hackage.haskell.org/package/reactive-banana)